peterdanwan/peterdanwan/README.md

 - 💻 I’m currently learning about `Artificial Intelligence in Games` 🤖👾
 - 👯 I’m looking to collaborate with others interested in Game Development
 - 🥅 2024 Goals: Learn more about cross-platform development with C++, and maybe how to center a div 😉
-- ⚡ Secret hack: try pressing `.` on any repo.
+- ⚡ Secret hack: try pressing `.` on the root page of any repo (e.g., <https://github.com/peterdanwan/gimme_readme>).
 You'll feel like you have superpowers! 😎

 ### Languages and Tools: